FAQ

 Q: Where did Knox get his name?

-Q: Dang, you people breed like rabbits.
-Where’s your family tree so I can see who’s who?
+Q: You have a lot of characters.
+Where’s the family tree so I can see who’s who?

 A: Here you go!

-Q: Yeah, do you have a list of all the books you people read?
+Q: Do you have a list of all the books referenced?

 Q: Where did you get the name Vachel?